What is Academic IELTS: Meaning, Exam Pattern & FormatUpdated on 27 July, 2022

 The Listening, Reading, and Writing tests are conducted on the same day and the Speaking test can be scheduled up to a week before or after other tests.

-Here’s a breakdown of the four sections of the test along with the allotted time: Listening, Reading, Writing, and Speaking.
+An applicant is assessed on the basis of four parameters - Listening, Reading, Writing and Speaking.
+Here’s a breakdown of the four sections of the test along with the allotted time for each one of them.

 Both Academic and General Training follow the same format for the IELTS Speaking test.
 The allotted time lasts for about 11-14 minutes.
 The test is usually a one-on-one conversation around a general topic.
 It is conducted as a face-to-face interview without any disruptions.
 Unlike other English proficiency tests that record voice responses, IELTS specifically conducts these in-person to understand the person better.